MA in Education (Educational Technology)

 - completed at least 12 units of courses in the graduate program (see Degree Requirements) with a minimum 3.0 GPA; and

 Enrollment in the 500 series Culminating Experience is for one semester.
 The expectation is that students will complete the thesis/project during the 500-level course.
-One semester of continuous enrollment is allowed if the Culminating Experience Chair deems a reasonable amount of progress has been made as per the timeline in the Proposal and assigns a grade of "RP" for the 500 series.
-If students fail to make adequate progress according to their Proposal timeline and there are no mitigating circumstances (e.g., illness), a grade of "no credit" is given, and the student must re-enroll in the appropriate 500 series Culminating Experience.
+Continuous enrollment is allowed if the Culminating Experience Chair deems a reasonable amount of progress has been made as per the timeline in the Proposal and assigns a grade of "RP" for the 500 series.
+If students fail to make adequate progress according to their Proposal timeline, a grade of "no credit" is given, and the student must re-enroll in the appropriate 500 series Culminating Experience.

 |EDTE 250I||Educational Research for IMET 1||3|